-- 1. On the Users tab, click New User.
-The Add User dialog box opens. - 2.
-Make the following settings:
+On the Users tab, click New User.
+The Add User dialog box opens.

 Username: Enter a descriptive name for this user (e.g. jdoe).
 Note that for using remote access via PPTP or L2TP over IPsec, the username may only contain ASCII printable characters1.